 Build the Case by Speaking to Pain

-The biggest barrier to changing how an organization thinks isn't disagreement with the approach.
+The biggest barrier to changing how an organisation thinks isn't disagreement with the approach.
 It's the question: "Why do we need this?
 We already have a strategy."

 Don't answer that question with a methodology presentation.
 Answer it with the problems leaders already feel.